|Location||United Kingdom, Cranfield|

 - Relevant work experience in combination with a degree below second class Honours.

-Applicants should have a first or second class UK honours degree in a field relevant to complexity science or computational analysis such as computer science, engineering, applied mathematics, psychology, and a master’s degree which has taken you towards water, energy, environment and/or food sectors.
-Experience in these sectors particularly in the effects of policy instruments will be desirable.
+Applicants should have a first or second class UK honours degree in a field relevant to complexity science or computational analysis such as computer science, engineering, applied mathematics, psychology, and a master’s degree which has taken you towards engineered products, infrastructure, urban planning, or built systems.
+Experience in these systems particularly in the effects of risk, resilience and uncertainty instruments will be desirable.
 Your skills in data analysis, modelling and simulation will make you an ideal candidate.
-You will join a group of academics and students at Cranfield’s Complex Systems Research Centre (CSRC), involved in a range of complexity science research projects focused on investigating and explaining infrastructure systems (energy, water, waste, transport and telecoms), related sectors such as food, supply chain, logistics, etc. These projects are multi-institution, inter-disciplinary and ambitious.
+You will join a group of academics and students at Cranfield’s Complex Systems Research Centre (CSRC), involved in a range of complexity science research projects focused on investigating and explaining infrastructure systems (energy, water, waste, transport and telecoms) and related areas, such as cities and socio-technical solutions.
+These projects are multi-institution, inter-disciplinary and ambitious.
 The CSRC is closely connected to academics and students within Cranfield’s School of Management as well as its other schools, especially School of Water, Energy and Environment.
 Cranfield aspires to deliver outstanding transformational research and is supported by a Research and Innovation Office.